hamersaw/bluebird/README.md

 #bluebird

 ##Overview
-Twitter API for rust.
+Unofficial twitter API for rust.
+Currently the only functionality is opening a public filter stream.

 ##TODO
-- change filter_stream_config to be a map that contains all of the values - then we wouldn't have to deal with the constant option bullshit
-- send individual tweets through channel
+- general cleanup of code
+- test filter stream on follow and location
+- work on other stream filtering
-- REST API? - work on posting tweets and stuff as well
+- REST API? - work on posting tweets, etc as well